 Sourdough discard cinnamon rolls are soft and have just the right amount of sweetness and warm cinnamon flavor.
 Whether you’re expecting guests for brunch or simply want to whip up something special for your family, this sourdough discard recipe is easy to make — and the cinnamon buns taste fantastic!

-Is there anything better than biting into a freshly baked cinnamon roll first thing in the morning?
-Also called sticky buns or cinnamon buns, they’re traditionally made with yeast dough.
-Baking with yeast is a challenge for many people – they seem to struggle with activating it, so nothing ever rises.
+Is there anything better than biting into a freshly baked cinnamon roll first thing in the morning with your cup of coffee?
+These rolls are also called sticky buns or cinnamon buns, they’re traditionally made with yeast dough.
+Sourdough is a great alternative to traditional yeast and I make it even easier by using discard starter.
+You can make a batch of delicious cinnamon buns with icing, but no yeast is needed!

 Content Covered Here